-- Senate Bill 595 requires the State to implement a program by January 1, 2021, that defers or waives license application and licensing or renewal fees for qualified "needs-based" applicants.
-This is a social equity provision to boost minority participation in the industry. - Assembly Bill 1529 requires adding a universal symbol no smaller than a quarter-inch-by-quarter-inch on all cannabis vaporizer cartridges.
-The symbol must be engraved, affixed with a sticker, or printed in black or white. - Assembly Bill 1291 strengthens an existing provision for cannabis businesses by requiring applicants with 20 or more employees to provide a notarized statement that they will enter into and abide by the terms of a labor peace agreement. - Assembly Bill 858 clarifies some requirements for "specialty cottage" growers with a maximum 2,500 sq. ft. of canopy. - Senate Bill 34 allows cannabis retailers to provide free products to medical patients that meet certain criteria.
+- Assembly Bill 1529 requires adding a universal symbol no smaller than a quarter-inch-by-quarter-inch on all cannabis vaporizer cartridges.
+The symbol must be engraved, affixed with a sticker, or printed in black or white; - Assembly Bill 1291 strengthens an existing provision for cannabis businesses by requiring applicants with 20 or more employees to provide a notarized statement that they will enter into and abide by the terms of a labor peace agreement; - Assembly Bill 858 clarifies some requirements for "specialty cottage" growers with a maximum 2,500 sq. ft. of canopy; and - Senate Bill 34 allows cannabis retailers to provide free products to medical patients that meet certain criteria.
 Such was a common industry practice until new regulations went into effect in 2018.